Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint 2016

-Tagged as: Mac, Office 2016, Office for Mac, PowerPoint 2016, PowerPoint for Mac, Shapes, Texture Fills, Textures, Tutorials
+Tagged as: File Types, Mac, Office 2016, Office for Mac, PowerPoint 2016, PowerPoint for Mac, Tutorials

-PowerPoint 2016 for Windows users can learn about the Tell Me feature, and explore Outline Pane Options.
-PowerPoint 2016 for Mac can explore tutorials on Adding Gradient Fills to Shapes and More Gradients.
+PowerPoint 2016 for Windows users will learn about how you can Reset Slides, Duplicate Slides, and Hide/Unhide Slides.
+PowerPoint 2016 for Mac users will learn how to Manage and Remove Connected Services, and Reset, Export, and Import Ribbon Customizations.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.